Your Practice. Your Way.

 • Revenue sharing reduces take-home economics

-• Limited control over strategic direction of the firm
+• Limited control over the strategic direction of the firm

 • May face restrictions on investment offerings or business practices